Water Smells Like Eggs

-Do you ever turn on your water, just to find that it smells like rotten eggs?
+Do you ever turn on your water, just to find that water smells like rotten eggs?
 While not always the case, it’s typically caused by an increased level of hydrogen sulfide gas and sulfur bacteria in your water supply.

 Before we get into the finer details of what’s causing your water to smell, let’s examine a few important facts: